UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: ABC Style Labels

 \section{ABC Style Labels}

 There is a fundamental lack of publicly available labeled B-Rep data, with no existing B-Rep datasets containing style labels.
 To enable quantitative evaluation of our method and promote further work in this area we contribute a set of manually assigned style labels for a subset of the ABC solid models.
 We selected categories with distinct styles while containing diverse content.
 Examples of each category are shown in \autoref{fig:abc_quant_egs} and details of the class sizes in \autoref{tab:abc_classes}.
-These labels will be released into the public domain in the future.
+These labels are available at \href{https://github.com/AutodeskAILab/UVStyle-Net}{github.com/AutodeskAILab/UVStyle-Net}.